alphagov/government-service-design-manual/service-manual/digital-by-default/index.md

   <li id="criterion-2">
     <div class="point">
-      Assemble a multidisciplinary team that can design, build and operate the service, led a suitably skilled and senior service manager with full authority and decision-making responsibility.
+      Assemble a multidisciplinary team that can design, build and operate the service, led by a suitably skilled and senior service manager with full authority and decision-making responsibility.
     </div>
     <div class="guidance">
       <p>Related guides</p>